dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 * Operation transformers apply to each individual operation.
 Each individual operation is a combination of path and HTTP method.
 These can be used to modify parameters or responses on endpoints.
 * Schema transformers apply to each schema in the document.
 These can be used to modify the schema of request or response bodies, or any nested schemas.

-Transformers can be registered onto the document by calling the <xref:Microsoft.AspNetCore.OpenApi.OpenApiOptions.AddDocumentTransformer%2A> method on the <xref:Microsoft.AspNetCore.OpenApi.OpenApiOptions> object.
+Transformers can be registered onto the document by calling the [`AddDocumentTransformer`](xref:Microsoft.AspNetCore.OpenApi.OpenApiOptions.AddDocumentTransformer%2A) method on the [`OpenApiOptions`](xref:Microsoft.AspNetCore.OpenApi.OpenApiOptions) object.
 The following snippet shows different ways to register transformers onto the document:

 * Register a document transformer using a delegate.
-* Register a document transformer using an instance of <xref:Microsoft.AspNetCore.OpenApi.IOpenApiDocumentTransformer>.
+* Register a document transformer using an instance of [`IOpenApiDocumentTransformer`](xref:Microsoft.AspNetCore.OpenApi.IOpenApiDocumentTransformer).
-* Register a document transformer using a DI-activated <xref:Microsoft.AspNetCore.OpenApi.IOpenApiDocumentTransformer>.
+* Register a document transformer using a DI-activated [`IOpenApiDocumentTransformer`](xref:Microsoft.AspNetCore.OpenApi.IOpenApiDocumentTransformer).
 * Register an operation transformer using a delegate.
-* Register an operation transformer using an instance of <xref:Microsoft.AspNetCore.OpenApi.IOpenApiOperationTransformer>.
+* Register an operation transformer using an instance of [`IOpenApiOperationTransformer`](xref:Microsoft.AspNetCore.OpenApi.IOpenApiOperationTransformer).
-* Register an operation transformer using a DI-activated <xref:Microsoft.AspNetCore.OpenApi.IOpenApiOperationTransformer>.
+* Register an operation transformer using a DI-activated [`IOpenApiOperationTransformer`](xref:Microsoft.AspNetCore.OpenApi.IOpenApiOperationTransformer).
 * Register a schema transformer using a delegate.
-* Register a schema transformer using an instance of <xref:Microsoft.AspNetCore.OpenApi.IOpenApiSchemaTransformer>.
+* Register a schema transformer using an instance of [`IOpenApiSchemaTransformer`](xref:Microsoft.AspNetCore.OpenApi.IOpenApiSchemaTransformer).
-* Register a schema transformer using a DI-activated <xref:Microsoft.AspNetCore.OpenApi.IOpenApiSchemaTransformer>.
+* Register a schema transformer using a DI-activated [`IOpenApiSchemaTransformer`](xref:Microsoft.AspNetCore.OpenApi.IOpenApiSchemaTransformer).

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_transUse&highlight=8-19)]